BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 1 - v2.pdf.md

 held would fall below 20 %, 30 % or 50 % or so that the insur­
 ance or reinsurance undertaking would cease to be a subsidiary of that person.
-Member States need not apply the 30 % threshold where, in accordance with Article 9(3)(a) of Directive 2004/109/EC, they apply a threshold of one third.
+Member States need not apply the 30 % threshold where, in accordance with Article 9(3)(a) of Directive/EC, they apply a threshold of one third.

 ##### Article 58